grzegorzorwat/grzegorzorwat.github.io/_posts/2022-05-23-decorate-command-handlers.md

     typeof(UnitOfWorkCommandHandlerDecorator<>));
 ```

-And then register custom MediatR's `ServiceFactory` delegate, which would check if MediatR requests `IRequestHandler` and if there is `ICommandHandler` for it:
+Then register custom MediatR's `ServiceFactory` delegate, that checks if MediatR requests a `IRequestHandler` and if there is a `ICommandHandler` for it, and if there is, it returns it instead:

 ```c#
 services.AddTransient<ServiceFactory>(sp =>
 {